 Attendance: Attendance at scheduled events, such as this course, is a professional responsibility and obligation.
 It is the student's responsibility to inform the methods instructor if s/he will be absent for a class session.
-The class will meet synchronously through Zoom, and students are encouraged to attend class at the scheduled class times.
+The class will meet synchronously through Zoom for the first two weeks of the semester and will then transition to in-person.
+Students are encouraged to attend class at the scheduled class times.
 If a student feels that attending class at a synchronous time will be a concern, please reach out as soon as possible so that solutions can be found.
 Grades will not be reduced if you become ill and have to miss synchronous class sessions, however I ask that you communicate with me to the greatest extent possible regarding any absences to that we can ensure that you obtain the needed materials to support your learning.